karthik1288/Record-manager/readme.txt

 2)Additional functionalities
 **************************
-1) We have implemented as an optional extension,we have implemented TOMBSTONE,which is used for marking the address of the deleted record.
+1)As an optional extension,we have implemented TOMBSTONE,which is used for marking the address of the deleted record.

 *****************************************************************